Dominicdaniel86/Mursica-FM/README.md

 Not needed for starting the application, but useful for development and auto-completion.

 Navigate to both the `/backend` and `/frontend` folders to execute `npm install`.
 Tools like *VS Code* can use the created `node_modules` directories to verify the installation of needed dependencies during development.

+### Setup for Efficient Development

+Developing new features can become tedious if you need to restart the container frequently.
+To enhance the development experience, this project includes several mechanisms:

+1. **Auto-restart Backend on Save**: To automatically restart your backend on every save, run `npm run dev` in your `backend` directory.
+Ensure the backend container has the environment variable `ENVIRONMENT` set to `development`.

+2. **Apply Prisma Migrations**: To apply new migrations from the Prisma schema to the database, run `npm run prisma:migrate` in your `backend` directory.

+3. **Auto-compile TypeScript**: To automatically compile your TypeScript into JavaScript on every save, run `npm run start` in the `frontend` directory.

+Keep in mind that each of these steps requires running containers.
+Additionally, steps 1 and 3 will need separate terminal instances.

 ## Project Roadmap